LoicGerland/iutvalence-java-mp-2013-2014-ie1-p1/README.md

 Description : We try to make a turn-per-turn rpg.
 We play a heros which leads a group of warriors.

-Each turn, we can do three action :
+Each turn, we can do three actions :
 - Attack with the warrior with one of his skills.
 - Change warrior.
 - Use magical power.

-Each warrior has specific characteristic :
+Each warrior has specific characteristics :
 - Strength
 - Speed
 - Intelligence